MicrosoftDocs/Backup-Confidential-VMs-with-CMK/articles/backup-confidential-vm-with-customer-managed-key-restore.md

 ## Rainy day restore scenarios

-These scenarios comprise of edge-case scenarios that occur due to some accidental reasons or malicious admins.
-To perform rainy day restore:
+These scenarios comprise edge-case scenarios that occur due to some accidental reasons or malicious admins.
+To perform a rainy day restore:

 1. Perform first restore.